abapGit/abapGit/docs/ref-database-util.md

 - `USER` and
 - `REPO`.

-A `USER` entry contains meta information like the favorites of a user and their repository configurations e. g. name and email address for Git.
+A `USER` entry contains meta information like the favorites of an user and their repository configurations e. g. name and email address for Git.
 This is an example of a `USER` entry:

 ```xml
 <?xml version="1.0" encoding="utf-16"?>